 Wealthfront also announced that its tax-loss harvesting, Stock Level Tax-Loss Harvesting, and Smart Beta options are all merged into one combined service called PassivePlus.

 The PassivePlus Risk Parity fund aims to deliver higher risk-adjusted returns in different market conditions.
 It does this by giving your portfolio more exposure to asset classes with higher risk-adjusted returns.

 To participate in this fund, you must have a minimum of $100,000 deposited.
-The fund has an annual fee of 0.25%, which will translate to only a 0.05% hike to your regular fee.
+The fund has an annual fee of 0.25%.

 The Risk Parity fund is available only for taxable accounts (no IRAs) at the moment.

 Free Financial Planning With Path

 Wealthfront uses an algorithm called Path to help you reach your financial goals.
 Using Path, you can set savings goals for the big stuff: retirement, college, and/or a home purchase.
 This service takes all of your accounts — including external savings, banking, and even mortgage accounts — and creates personal financial advice.

 Path generates scenarios to help you determine if you're on the right… well… a path to meet your savings goals.
 And if not, it will suggest the best ways to go about doing so.
 Path is not a separate app; it's built into everything Wealthfront does.

 It's like having a personal financial advisor that's software-based.

 Not only that, but you can use Path for free with no investment required.
 In fact, Wealthfront is now the only robo advisor to offer free financial planning.
 All you have to do is download the Wealthfront app, and Path will get to work for you, with the ability to answer more than 10,000 questions tailored to your personal financial situation.